-At the centre of each of our treatment programs are the needs of the client themselves.
+At the centre of each of our outpatient and online treatment programs are the needs of the client themselves.
 Clients can typically attend treatment between two and five days a week depending on their level of clinical need and their specific personal circumstances.
 Our treatment emphasises the development of insight, restorative care (both physically and emotionally) and a focus on developing life skills to sustain a long term recovery.
 At the end of treatment we invite our clients to ‘graduate’ from treatment and to celebrate all that they’ve achieved as part of their journey.

-We offer comprehensive programs consisting of one to one sessions, family work, group therapy, mentoring, coaching and nutritional care.
+We offer comprehensive outpatient and online programs consisting of one to one sessions, family work, group therapy, mentoring, coaching and nutritional care.
 We believe that people can make a full recovery and are devoted to ensuring that each of our clients become empowered to live the lives that they deserve.
 If you are considering treatment but aren’t certain what you really need then you can speak to one of our treatment advisors to get help you gain a clear understanding of all of the options available to you.

 UNSURE IF YOU HAVE AN EATING DISORDER?